phil-scott-78/thirty25-old/content/blog/how-i-fixed-roslyn.md

 });
 ```

-Note the missing Expression.Convert.
-Feeling good about myself for finding a reproducable test case headed over to Roslyn's Github repository to [file my bug](https://github.com/dotnet/roslyn/issues/14722).
+Note the missing `Expression.Convert`.
+Feeling good about myself for finding a reproducable test case I headed over to Roslyn's Github repository to [file my bug](https://github.com/dotnet/roslyn/issues/14722).

-A few days passed and with my wife working night shifts I got the itch to see if I couldn't fix this myself.
+A few days passed, and with my wife working night shifts I got the itch to see if I couldn't fix this myself.
 Heck, I got a C+ in compiler construction in college - I surely could do this.

 Step one was getting Roslyn up and running locally.
-This was easy enough, just follow the instructions on the [Building Testing and Debugging
+This was easy enough, I just followed the instructions on the [Building Testing and Debugging
 ](https://github.com/dotnet/roslyn/wiki/Building%20Testing%20and%20Debugging) page.
-I walked through the instructions here to get the code building, and just to verify I did it right I decided to go the next step and run the unit test suite.
+I walked through the instructions here to get the code building, and just to verify I did it right I ran the unit test suite.
 10 minutes later...success.
-But oomph that was a brutal wait, and I feared my current strategy of a guess and check bug fix would be a long road to hoe.
+But oomph that was a brutal wait.
+My current strategy of a guess and check bug fix would be a long road to hoe if I didn't come up with a better plan.

-Still, I now had the code running locally so it was time to try and track down precisely when things broke.
+Still, I now had the code running locally.
+So now I could get to work.
+It was time to try and track down precisely when things broke.
 Hopefully with that information I could see what changed and figure out how to get it back to a working state.
 A quick look at the difference between what's in VS 2015 Update 3 and VS15 unfortately provide slightly overwhelming.

 ![3,700 commits](/img/blog/how-i-fixed-roslyn/commits.png)

 But I did have a powerful thing at my disposal.
 My reproducable test case was an actual program.
 I can automate this.
 Git has a nice tool called [`bisect`](https://git-scm.com/docs/git-bisect) just for this.
 TLDR of `git bisect` if you haven't used it - you give it a starting and ending spot of what you consider good and bad commits plus a command to run that returns an error code of 0 or 1 depending on if it passes.
 It then runs a binary search through the commits executing the command and moving on.
-I'd have to compile roslyn, but that's not a problem.
-Their build script is easy enough, and then I'd just have to compile the my test case, run it and check the error code.
+I'd compile roslyn on each pass, then use that version of the compiler to compile my test case application, run it and check the error code returned.
 Thanks to the binary search of the bisect command instead of 3,700 commits I'd only need like 12 or 13 runs.
 Nice!

 This did involve some trial and error.
-It seems the output of `csc.exe` changed as part of the changes.
-No problem, nothing a little batch file `if` statement couldn't resolve. `Git bisect` also wasn't a huge fan of the project.json files being modified in the build process so I also made sure to reset things before running my app so it could do its thing cleanly.
+It seems the output location of `csc.exe` changed as part of the changes since Update3.
+No problem, nothing a little batch file `if` statement couldn't resolve. `Git bisect` also wasn't a huge fan of the project.json files being modified in the build process so I also made sure to reset things before running my app so bisect could do its thing cleanly.
 My script ultimately ended up looking like this:

 ``` dos
 call Restore.cmd